katydecorah/katydecorah.github.io/code/_posts/2014-01-26-mapbox-for-jekyll-posts.md

 A few months ago, I began playing around with the Google Static Maps API.
 I integrated it with my [Static Google Maps Image for Jekyll Posts]({{site.url}}/code/google-maps-images-api-for-jekyll/) and created a [Static Map Maker](http://staticmapmaker.com).

 Since then, the Google maps have worked great with my posts.
 All I need to do is add `locations` to my front-matter and Jekyll logic handles the rest.
-It was sometimes annoying having to fiddle with the `zoom` to make all of the map markers fit on the map, but other than that Google maps worked.
+It was sometimes annoying having to fiddle with the `zoom` to make all the map markers fit on the map, but other than that Google maps worked.

 I started playing with the [Mapbox](https://www.mapbox.com) API this weekend.
 The API has so many features that I started a wish list for my posts with maps:

 - full width map
 - automatically fit markers to map
-- customize the overall look and feel
+- customize the look and feel

 I decided to roll Mapbox into my site, much like I did with Google maps.

 ## Starting out

 After skimming through the Mapbox.js examples, I knew that I wanted to focus on the [Fit Map to Markers](https://www.mapbox.com/mapbox.js/example/v1.0.0/fit-map-to-markers/) example.
 In this example, the markers are saved as `GeoJSON` and then that data is loaded into the marker layer.
-However, I want to define my locations in the front-matter of my Jekyll post, not create a `GeoJSON` file.
+But, I want to define my locations in the front-matter of my Jekyll post, not create a `GeoJSON` file.
 To make this happen, I needed to find a way to define my locations in the flesh.

 I clicked around the examples, until I found what I was looking for in [Load GeoJSON](https://www.mapbox.com/mapbox.js/example/v1.0.0/load-geojson/) example.
-This example uses the variable `geojson` to hold all of the map marker data.
+This example uses the variable `geojson` to hold all the map marker data.

 My next step was to marry the two examples: